 Talk normally.
 I learned to lip read by lip reading people talking normally.
 If you raise your voice, talk more slowly, exaggerate your words, or really anything that isn’t how you normally talk, it’s harder for me to understand you.

-Lip reading works best when you’re talking in sentences.
+Lip reading works best for me if you talk in sentences.
 I understand speech by understanding sentences or words in context.
 If you say “chrysanthemum” on its own, I can’t possibly understand it.
 But if you tell me you “spent the weekend planting chrysanthemums in your back garden,” it’ll be crystal clear.

 I don’t need to be looking at you 100% of the time to understand you.
 If I glance away while you’re talking, I won’t miss what you’re saying.
 If it happens that I do, I’ll tell you.